Mady520/Write-ups/TryHackMe/Linux-fundamentals-2/README.md

-## Linux-Fundamentals-2
+## Linux Fundamentals 2 - TryHackMe

 ### Overview
-This room provided the fundational knowledge of the Linux operating system ,focusing on the command line usage, file system navigation , file permissions,accessing linux machine remotely using SSH protocol , knowing about some important files of the Linux operating system and also about creating , copying and moving files/folders.
+This room provided the fundational knowledge of the Linux operating system ,focusing on the command line usage, file system navigation , file permissions,accessing linux machine remotely using SSH protocol , knowing about some important files of the Linux operating system and also about creating ,copying and moving files/folders.

 ### Command practiced
 ```bash